sylhare/Type-on-Strap/README.md

 #### Code highlight

-Like all CSS variables in the theme, you can edit the color of the code highlight in _sass > base > _variables.scss.
+Like all CSS variables in the theme, you can edit the color of the code highlight in `_sass > base > _variables.scss`.
 The code highlighting works with [base16](https://github.com/chriskempson/base16-html-previews/tree/master/css) you can find existing example of your favourite highlight color scheme on this format.